Batman #6, August-September 1941, "The Clock Maker!"

 |A small, round, tuxedoed man

-boss as proof of his abilities and asks to join his gang.
-But who is
+of his abilities and asks to join his gang.
+But who is this

-fit.
+it does fit.
 Hee hee!" (paraphrased).
-When the boss later decides The Penguin
+When the boss later

 So we have this grotesque, comical figure who shoots someone early in the story.
 The Penguin is not the buffoon he was later portrayed as.
 (The same might be said for the Joker.)
 Right from the start, the umbrella gimmicks are used.
 Bird gimmicks, not so much.
 Oswald Cobblepot?
 Not until the newspaper strip.